 You should submit all reimbursement claims during the Plan Year.
-For the Health Care Flexible Spending Arrangement, you must submit claims no later than 90 days after the end of the Plan Year.
-For the Day Care Flexible Spending Arrangement, you must submit claims no later than 90 days after the end of the Plan Year.
+For the Health Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.
+However, if you terminate employment during the Plan Year, you must submit your Health Flexible Spending Account claims within 90 days after your termination of employment.
+For the Dependent Care Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.
+However, if you terminate employment during the Plan Year, you must submit your Dependent Care Flexible Spending Account claims within 90 days after your termination of employment.
 Any claims submitted after that time will not be considered.

 Claims that are insured will be handled in accordance with procedures contained in the insurance policies.
 All other general requests should be directed to the Administrator of our Plan.
-If a Claim under the Plan is denied in whole or in part, you will receive written notification.
+If a dependent care claim under the Plan is denied in whole or in part, you or your beneficiary will receive written notification.
 The notification will include the reasons for the denial, with reference to the specific provisions of the Plan on which the denial was based, a description of any additional information needed to process the claim and an explanation of the claims review procedure.
+Within 60 days after denial, you or your beneficiary may submit a written request for reconsideration of the denial to the Administrator.

-A level one appeal must be submitted within 180 days of receipt of the denial.
 Any such request should be accompanied by documents or records in support of your appeal.
-You may review pertinent documents and submit issues and comments in writing.
-The claims administrator will review the claim and provide, within 30 days, a written response to the appeal (extended by reasonable time if necessary).
-In this response, the claims administrator will explain the reason for the decision, with specific reference to the provisions of the Plan on which the decision is based.
-If you disagree with the level one appeal decision you may submit a request for a level two appeal to be determined by the Employer.
-You must submit a request for a level two appeal within 60 days of receipt of the level one notice.
-You will be notified within 30 days after the Employer receives the appeal (extended by reasonable time if necessary).
-The Employer has the exclusive right to interpret the appropriate plan provisions.
-Decisions of the Employer are conclusive and binding.
+You or your beneficiary may review pertinent documents and submit issues and comments in writing.
+The Administrator will review the claim and provide, within 60 days, a written response to the appeal.
+(This period may be extended an additional 60 days under certain circumstances.)
+In this response, the Administrator will explain the reason for the decision, with specific reference to the provisions of the Plan on which the decision is based.
+The Administrator has the exclusive right to interpret the appropriate plan provisions.
+Decisions of the Administrator are conclusive and binding.

-In the case of a claim under Flexible Spending Arrangement, the following timetable for claims applies:
+In the case of a claim for medical expenses under the Health Flexible Spending Account, the following timetable for claims applies:

-Notification of whether claim is accepted or denied: 30 days
+Notification of whether claim is accepted or denied 30 days

-Extension due to matters beyond the control of the Plan: 15 days
+Extension due to matters beyond the control of the Plan 15 days

-Denial or insufficient information on the claim:
+Insufficient information to process the claim:

-Notification of: 15 days
+Notification to Participant 15 days

-Response by Participant: 45 days
+Response by Participant 45 days

-Review of claim denial: 30 days
+Review of claim denial 60 days